Edward-JianQAQ/InteracSPARQL/README.md

 # InteracSPARQL

-Official implementation for **InteracSPARQL: an Interactive Tool for SPARQL Query Refinement Using Natural Language Explanations**
+Official implementation for **InteracSPARQL: an Interactive Tool for SPARQL Query Refinement Using Natural Language Explanations** (You might need to download the whole repo to view some files due to some issues with anonymous GitHub)

 ---